Saturday, October 31, 2009

 -She asks for oatmeal every morning - "ooomea peeez!"
 I asked her if she wanted fruit in it.
 She nodded her head up and down very solemnly.
 I opened the fridge to show her the options.
 She selected a kiwi.
 I tried to convince her that a peach would work better.
 Just guess if I won.

 -At the park, she played on the actual equipment for all of eight minutes.
-Then she gradually made further and further ventures, until we were just wandering around the neighborhood - her exploring, me pushing the empty stroll
+Then she gradually made further and further ventures, until we were just wandering around the neighborhood - her exploring, me pushing the empty stroller and perusing Prevention magazine.

 -While passing the homes (in the Sunset subdivision near us - where we probably should have bought our home instead) she began taking notice of all the pumpkins.
 She pointed at one front porch and said, "one...two...PUNKINS!"
 I was impressed, because we've been working on learning the meaning of numbers, not just reciting them.